mertduden/impedanceAnalyzer/README.md

 This project is about to measure impedance of a component in test circuit in Matlab GUI.
-Test Instrument Toolbox is used for this experiment.
+Instrument Control Toolbox is used for this experiment.